2012 Delhi gang rape and murder: Supreme Court appeal

 On 15 March 2014, the Supreme Court of India stayed the execution of two of the four convicts, Mukesh Singh and Pawan Gupta, to allow them to make their appeal against their conviction on 31 March.
 This was further extended by the court to the second week of July.
 On 2 June, the two other convicts, Sharma and Thakur, also asked the Supreme Court to stay their execution to allow them to make an appeal of their convictions.
 On 14 July, their execution was also stayed by Supreme Court.
-On 27 August 2015, Vinay, Akshay, Mukesh and Pawan were convicted of robbing Ram Adhar and were later sentenced to 10-years imprisonment.
+On 27 August 2015, Vinay, Akshay, Mukesh and Pawan were convicted of robbing Ramadhir and were later sentenced to 10 years' imprisonment.

 On 5 May 2017, the Supreme Court rejected the convicts' appeal and, saying they had committed "a barbaric crime" that had "shaken society's conscience", the court upheld the death sentence of the four who had been charged in the murder.
 The verdict was well received by the family of the victim and the civil society.
 According to legal experts, the convicts still had the right to file a review petition to the Supreme Court.
 On 9 July 2018, the Supreme Court rejected a review petition by three of the convicts.

 In November 2019, the Supreme Court dismissed a review petition from Akshay pleading for mercy.
 In doing so, the court retained the death sentence.
 After the verdict, Akshay's lawyer told the Supreme Court that he would appeal to the president.
-For this, he should be given three weeks time.
+For this, he should be given three weeks' time.
 In January 2020, a five-judge bench of the Supreme Court rejected the curative petitions of convicts, Vinay Sharma and Mukesh.

 On 7 January 2020 a death warrant was issued for the Nirbhaya rapists by a Delhi court, setting an execution date of 22 January 2020 at 7:00 a.m.
 IST in Tihar Jail.

 Government authorities and the victim's mother alleged that the four convicts were "intentionally delaying" and "frustrating" the legal process in this case by filing their pleas in stages, so that the execution could be postponed.
 Under prison rules, if any one particular case results in more than one death penalty conviction (as here) and any one of those convicted in the case petitions for a mercy plea, the execution dates of all others convicted in the case must be postponed until a decision is made on the pending mercy plea.

 Mercy plea to the President of India

-Convict Mukesh filed a mercy plea.
+Mukesh Singh filed a mercy plea in January 2020.
 The Delhi government made a recommendation to reject the plea and forwarded it to the Lieutenant Governor.
-Deputy Chief Minister of Delhi, Manish Sisodia stated that this action was taken at "lightning speed."

-On 17 January 2020, the President of India rejected the mercy plea of the convict Mukesh Singh.
-The home ministry had recommended the president that the plea should be rejected.
+On 17 January 2020, the President of India rejected the mercy plea.
+Both the Government of Delhi and home ministry had recommended the president that the plea should be rejected.